David Bolduc: Career

 In 1967, his work featured groupings of shaped canvases with contoured surfaces carrying simple geometric colour designs.
 He subsequently abandoned colour to work with minimal constructions of stretched white vinyl and then with simple structures made of rope, wood, and mirrors.

 By the mid-1970s, Bolduc had developed his personal territory, central imagery abstracts.
-Bolduc`s signature as a painter was a main motif articulated in impasto colour drawn directly from the tube on top of a stained background.
+Bolduc's signature as a painter was a main motif articulated in impasto colour drawn directly from the tube on top of a stained background.
 Bolduc once said that for him the "vertical member – a figure, a tree, a stamen, a column, a mast, a pylon, a stele, a stack of colours, a line of organizational force, an armature upon which the rest of the painting was wound – began as the hands of a watch, both of them pointing straight upward to midnight".
 He also compared it with grass, although by that he meant grass as it is found in a Persian miniature or in a Matisse cutout.

 These canvases incorporated a bold central image which, at times, was repeated across the canvas.
 The main motif, described by Bolduc as a carrier for colour, was rendered in bright colours and set upon a textured backdrop.
 Bolduc remarked on his use of colour:

 "I'm interested in taking a nothing colour and giving it some bite to make it warmer.
 I'm not trying to be innovative.
 I'm not trying to make an object you haven't seen before.
 Colour is all that I am working with".

 Bolduc drew inspiration for his painting from different exotic locales and travelled often to attain it, such as his 1968 trip across Europe to Turkey, overland to Nepal, returning home via Uzbekistan and Moscow.
 He went to India (at least 15 times), Turkey, Mexico, North Africa, China, the Himalayas, Sri Lanka, Costa Rica, Paris, Spain, Portugal.
 For several years in the 1990s, Bolduc lived and worked in Paris and Morocco.
 In Canada, Bolduc and his friend Alex Cameron made regular trips to the Rockies and Newfoundland.

 Bolduc was a lifelong student of modern poetry, and he provided illustrations for numerous volumes of poetry, often for his friend Michael Ondaatje as well as for Roy Kiyooka, Wayne Clifford, Victor Coleman, and David Rosenberg.
 Bolduc was also a regular contributor of illustrations for the biannual literary magazine Brick, edited by Michael Ondaatje and Bolduc's wife, the writer Linda Spalding.
-He also was an educator working at New School, Toronto, ON (1976–1977); York University (1971–1975); Ontario College of Art, Painting, Sculpture Department (1972–1975, 1980); Concordia University, Montreal, QC, Visiting Associate Professor (1986); also at other universities in Canada.
+He also was an educator working at New School, Toronto, Ontario (1976–1977); York University (1971–1975); Ontario College of Art, Painting, Sculpture Department (1972–1975, 1980); Concordia University, Montreal, Quebec, Visiting Associate Professor (1986); also at other universities in Canada.

 His death followed a diagnosis of brain cancer in September 2009.